nwops/release_manager/README.md

 gem specific_install https://github.com/nwops/release_manager
 ```

+## Usage Summary
+There are several cli utilities bundled with the gem, each one can be used independently of the other.
+Detailed usage can be
+found further below in this document.

+* `sandbox-create -n my_sandbox`  - Sandbox creation and module repo forking (most popular)
+* `deploy-mod`  - Sandbox creation and repo forking
+* `deploy-r10k` - Deploying your r10k repo to other branches in the same repo using merge requests
+* `release-mod`  - Sandbox creation and repo forking  (Also popular)
+* `bump-changelog` - for directly manipulating the changelog

 ## The workflow problem
 R10k allows us to create a puppet environment for each branch on the r10k-control repository.
 This makes isolating code deployments